List of Ned's Declassified School Survival Guide characters: Claire Sawyer

+Lisa Zemo

 Lisa Zemo (Rachel Sibner) is a geeky and good-natured friend of Ned, Cookie, and Moze who undergoes a complete makeover in season 3 of the show.
 She is allergic to many things, including cats, dogs, trees, nuts, and rap videos that exploit women.
 Because of her chronic allergies in seasons 1 and 2, she is almost always seen carrying a bottle of nasal spray.
 She had a crush on Cookie, who finds her creepy before her makeover but vies for her attention after it, competing with several boys.
 She temporarily reverts to her old self in "Spring Fever".
 She is the class treasurer.

+The Huge Crew

-The Huge Crew, a girl group of bullies in the school, is led by Doris Trembley (Jennifer Tedmori), along with Katie and LaKisha.
-They strongly dislike Billy Loomer and his friends, and they are insanely obsessed with Ned.
+The Huge Crew, a girl clique of bullies in the school, is led by Doris Trembley (Jennifer Tedmori), along with Katie (Cathy Immordino) and Lakisha (Jherimi Carter).
+They dislike Billy Loomer and his friends, and they are obsessed with Ned.

+Backpack Boy

 Backpack Boy (Kendre Berry) is a student who carries an oversized backpack including many various things.
 He has a crush on Claire Sawyer.
-His backpack includes various items such as computers, ethernet cables, power supplies, wires, school items, and any other obscure item else one might need while surviving middle school.
+His backpack includes various items such as computers, Ethernet cables, power supplies, wires, school items, and any other obscure item else one might need while surviving middle school.

+Chandra Taylor

 Chandra Taylor (Marquise Brown) is a nice girl who is often seen with friends Ned, Moze, Cookie, Martin, Coconut Head, and Lisa.
 She is often in the background sitting at their lunch table or talking in class.
 She is impressed with shiny mirrors, seeing "heaven".
 She takes a good photo in "Photo Day."
 She is the first person to be recruited to the new cool talent show.
 She hosts a party in "Emergency Drills".
 She likes to share, sharing her cream corn with friends.
 She asked Ned to distribute 400 flyers in "Bad Habits".
 She's last seen in "Reading" as part of Moze's book club.

+Bitsy Johnson

 Bitsy Johnson (Spencer Locke) is a mean, popular girl, seen only in season 1, who cheats to get high grades and academic awards at school, Moze being her main victim, as revealed on the episode "Cheaters and Bullies".
 She also tries to humiliate Moze by stealing her diary, and in the episode "Notes" she gets Ned in trouble for passing notes.
 Her character was replaced by Missy.
 She is best friends with Suzie Crabgrass.

+Seth Powers

 Seth Powers (Alex Black) is a basketball player at Polk.
 He is shown in many episodes to be dumb and bad at rhyming, and is constantly seen spinning a basketball on his finger.
 In some earlier episodes, Moze is seen to have romantic interest in him, even going out with him several times.
 In the episode "Secrets", he reveals to Moze that he cannot read well, possibly due to dyslexia.
 Moze gets over him in season 3, but afterwards he starts to show romantic feelings towards her instead.